joshuaflanagan/serverless-ruby-package/README.md

 any custom groups, like `development` or `test`.
 Sometimes gems themselves will install their own test files - those will also be excluded from the package.

+It also handles cross-compiling any gems with native extensions.
+For example, if you are developing your service on macOS, any gems with native extensions will be compiled locally for macOS.
+But to deploy to a provider like AWS Lambda, the gems need to be compiled for linux.
+The plugin will automatically detect this situation and build the extensions for linux using a local docker container.
+You only need to have [docker](https://www.docker.com) installed with the daemon running.

 ## Usage